-FIRST, DO NO HARM – every decision you make has a positive or negative impact on the ecosystem that is your property, your neighbors’ properties, your local water supply, and your community at large.
+FIRST, DO NO HARM Every decision you make has an impact on the ecosystem that is your property, your neighbors’ properties, your local drinking water supply, your community and property values.

 - GREATER SAFETY for YOU, YOUR FAMILY and PETS Organic garden and landscape practices and products are generally regarded as safe for children, pets and the environment, when properly applied.
 Many conventional landscape treatments are chemicals that are derived from petroleum, and many are known or suspected hazards.